EN

 Secondary lymphoedema

 Secondary lymphoedema is a lot more common than primary lymphoedema.
-It is always due to a preceding cause that led to damage or an impairment of the lymphatic system.
-Secondary lymphoedema can develop in any area of the body and is due to a variety of causes.
-For example:
+There will always have been a preceding cause that resulted in damage or an impairment of the lymphatic system.
+Secondary lymphoedema can develop in any area of the body and can have a variety of causes.

-• Injuries causing damage to lymph vessels or nodes
+• Injuries causing damage to lymphatic pathways or lymph nodes

 • Surgical procedures requiring the removal of lymph nodes or sectioning of lymph vessels (e.g. breast cancer surgery)